-Since time immemorial, humanity always had to face challenging questions and situations, related to the responsibilities, each individual and society at large, had to carry along their existence.
-In this unit, learners will understand what existing in today's world really means by reflecting on themselves, their roots, past, and their place in the community.
+Since the beginning of time, humanity always had to face challenging questions and situations, related to the responsibilities, each individual and society at large, had to carry along their existence.
+In this unit, learners will understand how to discover their roots of behaviour whether resulting from their genetic inheritance or their environment through self-reflection by understanding the nature vs nurture debate.
+Conserve the physiological, philosophical and psychological underpinnings of such phenomenon and the impact on their life.